 The Science of Foam Rolling

 The exact way foam rolling works is unclear.Â There are 3 primary theories.Â First foam rolling is believed to improve local blood flow to muscles.
-This makes them easier to stretch.Â Second, some suggest it improves the mobility of your fascia.Â I’m not convinced about this one.Â Fascia is the thin connective tissue that surrounds and holds your organs, blood vessels, bones, nerves, and muscles in place.Â It is questionable whether or not fascia restricts the range of motion.
-Finally, foam rolling may reduce the sensitivity of your nervous systems allowing tight muscles to relax.Â This one makes the most sense to me.
+This makes them easier to stretch.Â Second, some suggest it improves the mobility of your fascia.Â We are not convinced about this one.Â Fascia is the thin connective tissue that surrounds and holds your organs, blood vessels, bones, nerves, and muscles in place.Â It is questionable whether or not fascia restricts the range of motion.
+Finally, foam rolling may reduce the sensitivity of your nervous systems allowing tight muscles to relax.Â This one makes the most sense to us.

 Even though the reason why foam rolling works is not known, we do know it helps improve range motion.Â Â At least, in the short term, foam rolling improves your range of motion for up to 30 minutes.Â The degree of improvement is very variable between people.Â Some people will see no improvement.Â Others will see a 20% to 25% improvement.

 It is best to perform 1â€“3 sets of rolling for each area before doing your stretching exercises.Â Combining foam rolling with stretches produces the best results.
-Each set lasts 30 to 120 seconds.Â I recommend closer to 30 seconds.Â While rolling, identify tight or tender areas.Â Apply sustained pressure to these areas for 2 to 4 seconds.
+Each set lasts 30 to 120 seconds.Â We recommend closer to 30 seconds.Â While rolling, identify tight or tender areas.Â Apply sustained pressure to these areas for 2 to 4 seconds.

 5 Foam Roller Exercises for Your Shoulder